Community Mental Health

 Grievances

 You have the right to say that you are unhappy with your services or supports or the staff who provide them, by filing a “grievance”.
 You can file a grievance any time by calling the Customer Services Department at 616-494-5545.
-Assistance is available in the filing process by contacting local advocacy organizations.
 You will be given detailed information about grievance and appeal processes when you first start services and then again annually.
-You may ask for this information at any time by contacting the Customer Services Office.*
+You may ask for this information at any time by contacting the Customer Services Office.

-You will be given notice when a decision is made that denies your request for services or reduces, suspends, or terminates the services you already receive.
-You have the right to file an “appeal” when you do not agree with such a decision.
+You will be given Notice of Adverse Benefit Determination (NABD) when a decision is made that denies your request for services or reduces, suspends, or terminates the services you already receive.
+You have the right to file an appeal when you do not agree with such a decision.
 There are two ways you can appeal these decisions.
 There are also time limits on when you can file an appeal once you receive a decision about your services.

 You may:

 Staff with the Access Center and the Customer Services Department can explain the second opinion, local appeal, and grievances processes.
 They will provide the paperwork you need and help you with filling it out.
-Staff will give you information so you can check the status of your appeal or complaint.
+Staff will give you information so you can check the status of your grievance or local appeal.